Vietnam

 Frequently Asked Questions

-Do I need an onward ticket for Vietnam?▾
+Do you need proof of onward travel for Vietnam?▾

 Does the 45-day visa exemption require a return ticket?▾